camcast04/checkers/README.md

 ### Stretch Goals:

-[] Players can move pieces
+[✅] Players can move pieces

-[] Players can capture pieces
+[✅] Players can capture pieces

-[] Players can pieces will be king-ed when they reach the opposite size
+[✅] Players can pieces will be king-ed when they reach the opposite size

-[] message indicating what player is currently active
+[✅] message indicating what player is currently active

-[] players toggle back and forth automatically
+[✅] players toggle back and forth automatically

+[ ] Winner is declared when game is over

 ---

 #### Nice to have:

-[] possible moves are highlighted
+[ ] possible moves are highlighted

-[] after 50 moves if there is no winner tie is declared
+[ ] after 50 moves if there is no winner tie is declared

 ### Demo